The Long Island Seed Project

 MULTI-LINE CROSS/BLEND-Asteroids Scallop

 Start with bright white, cream, light yellow, dark yellow, dark green, light green scallop squash, cross and select over several years and what do you get- Asteroids!
 Includes a wide spectrum of colors.
 Most flattened and scalloped but also flat rounded to inflated round kinds.
 Use these when they are less than tennis ball size for the best quality.
 We continue to refine selections from this blend for release as specific varieties in the future.
-We may be able to supply a specific color parent for your breeding program.
+We may be able to supply a specific color parent for your breeding program on request.
 Mostly compact to sprawling bush.
 (25 seeds)

 C. pepo